3 Tips to Help Your Child Manage Asthma

 Make Sure Your Child Takes Meds as Prescribed

-Your child's doctor will suggest a course of treatment that is specifically customized to meet his or her needs.
+Your child's pediatrician will suggest a course of treatment that is specifically customized to meet his or her needs.
 A variety of drugs may be used, including quick-relief medications to treat asthma symptoms quickly during an attack and control medications to prevent attacks from occurring in the first place.
+These medications can be found at a pediatric compounding pharmacy in Newbury Park or another one local.
 These medications must be taken exactly as directed to control your child's asthma.
 The kind of medications that should be maintained at school and/or in your child's possession are those that provide quick relief and typically come in the shape of an inhaler.

 Make sure your youngster understands how to use their inhaler.
 Although it may seem obvious, this is crucial and could even save a life.
 Have a conversation with your child on how to use an inhaler to quickly relieve asthma symptoms.
 Together, view instructional films or use other tools to ensure that the inhaler can be used appropriately if and when necessary.